cis110/cis110.github.io/homework/hello_world.md

 ---

+#### Preface

+If you find yourself needing help with this or any other assignment, please refer to our [getting help](../resources/getting_help.html) page for the resources we have available.

+---

 #### Piazza

 The class discussion board is hosted on Piazza.
-If you are not enrolled in the Piazza course, you may sign up [here](piazza.com/upenn/fall2020/cis1102020c).
+If you are not enrolled in the Piazza course, you may sign up [here](https://piazza.com/upenn/spring2021/cis110).

 **Use Piazza to:**